saysimple/saysimple-plugin-devkit/README.md

 }
 */
 ```
-_This is just an example and wont work if you try it_
+_This is just an example and won't work if you try it_

 ### insightsApiCall
 TODO: find out how this works